arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/12.llama-cpp/llama-cpp.md

 Generation at roughly 3.6 tokens per second is typical for CPU-only inference on the UNO Q. This is fine for short experiments and small demos, but not for long interactive sessions.

-### 5. Use the model in interactive or server mode
+### 5. Use the Model in Interactive or Server Mode

 For a chat-style REPL, omit `--single-turn` and `-p` and let the model run interactively: